 If you know that you’ll be going into a new situation, or perhaps an important meeting, practicing the event in your head can help you feel more confident when you have to do it for real.
 Good preparation is the key to being genuinely confident, so preparing fully should always include an imaginary rehearsal of the situation to come.

 See yourself leaving the house confidently and fully prepared.
 Run through arriving and meeting the people you need to.
 Imagine the event going well, and experience the feeling of being successful.
 Finally, see yourself leaving, feeling pleased at getting a good outcome.
+It’s a bit like meditation, but more goal-oriented than in-the-moment.

-Mental rehearsal has been proven to actually improve performance, so knowing that should make you feel more confident as well.
+One more thing: Mental rehearsal has been proven to actually improve performance, so knowing that should make you feel more confident as well.